jaskinkabir/Embedded-Projects/README.md

 This repo holds all the files for each project for my Embedded Systems class at UNC Charlotte.
-I took this class over the summer of 2023
+I took this class over the summer of 2023.
+I learned a lot about embedded systems programming, microcontroller peripherals, and real-time programming concepts.
+I had a lot of fun working on these projects.
 # Projects
 ## [Project 1: Blinking LED](./Blinky)
 Intro to Code Composer Studio and basic embedded development/debugging.